RoverLiu/yumi/README.md

 4. abb_robot_driver
 5. industrial_core

+Remerber to build with catkin_make_isolated or catkin build.
+Also, build all others packages before yumi.

 As mentioned in the kth-ros-pkg/yumi/wiki, the parameters MAX_NUM_JOINTS of industrial_core/simple_message/include/simple_message/joint_data.h must have a value of 20 for RWS control.

 Here we applied the RWS control with: